vortexgpgpu/vortex_tutorials/REMOTE_ACCESS.md

 ![Vortex Tmux](figs/vortex_tutorial_4.PNG "OOD Vortex Tmux")

+5) Run the following command:
+`source /netscratch/tutorials/micro-tutorial-2022/set_vortex_env.sh`
+Vortex is now ready to be used.

-5. When you are done you can close the web window and your scheduled job will terminate automatically.
+6) When you are done you can close the web window and your scheduled job will terminate automatically.
 Alternatively, you can go back to your `My Interactive Sessions` tab in the Open OnDemand portal and hit `Delete` to cancel your scheduled session.
 Hit `Confirm` to delete the currently running job.
     * Note that your session will stay running for the length of the specified job (usually 1 hour by default).

 ![Vortex Delete](figs/vortex_tutorial_delete.PNG "OOD Vortex Delete")